fylein/pgevents/README.md

 ## Running in Production

-We will be publishing a docker image of pgevents shortly and updating steps
+We will be publishing a docker image of PGEvents shortly and updating steps

 ## Run Tests